DannyBen/php-quandl/README.md

 `$format` can be one of `csv`, `xml`, `json`, and `object` (which will return a php object obtained with `json_decode()`).

 After each call to Quandl, the property `$last_url` will be set for debugging and other purposes.
+In case there was an error getting the data from Quandl, the result will be `false` and the property `$error` will contain the error message.

 ### getSymbol